-Right now, there are some amazing fares to (and around) Europe.
-This comes amid rising prices for domestic flights in the US, so there’s truly no better time to go to Europe.
-Through the summer of 2023, you can find reasonably priced flights to the European continent – and I’m not only talking about budget airlines either.
+Right now, and I mean right now, there are some killer fares to Europe.
+Through the summer of 2024, you can find flights to the European continent for as low as $247 roundtrip.
+And I’m not only talking about budget airlines either.
 Sure, you can fly with Ryanair or take a last-minute flight to find cheap European flights.
-But you can reap huge savings on premium airlines and flight routes as well.
+But you can score these deals on some top-notch carriers too.

-#1 tip for finding cheap flights to Europe
+#1 tip to find cheap flights to Europe

 Other considerations when finding cheap places to fly into Europe